Darxo/Hardened/README.md

 - Spiders will now give up when their team has given up even if there are still eggs on the battlefield
 - Remove the hidden "25% more injury threshold" for all characters when receiveing a head hit
 - You can no longer do two Arenas during the same day
-- Allow cut, copy and mark operations in input fields that are full (e.g. Origin Seed or renaming brothers)
+- Allow cut, copy and mark operations in input fields that are full.
+Limit Ctrl-Combinations, Delete and Arrow Key presses in input fields to one per press
 - Improve knock back logic for Spiked Impaler to behave like the Knock Back skill from shields
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick
 - Hitpoint and Armor damage base damage rolls for attacks are no longer separate.
 The same base damage roll is now used for both damage types
 - Hitpoints recovery on brothers is now more accurate (The Cook Follower now actually increases the hitpoint recovery)
 - Fix some positional effects (e.g. Lone Wolf or Entrenched) visually persisting outside of combat
 - Bandaging allies now updates their overlay ui correctly
+- Dying enemies no longer the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
+This fixes a Sunken Library exploit
 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile
 - Every accessory now plays a default sound when moved around in the inventory
 - Change the inventory icon of the **Witchhunter's Hat** to look exactly like the sprite on the brother
 - The id of the item `mouth_piece` is changed to `armor.head.mouth_piece` (it used to be `armor.head.witchhunter_hat`)
-- Prevent the same random name to be generated in succession
+- Prevent the same random human name (e.g. Leader or Knight) to be generated in succession
 - Remove a duplicate loading screen

 ### Reforged